VictoriqueMoe/Shana/README.md

 #### Auto Role

-The Auto role module deals with applying roles to members when they join with an optional timeout. the roles that can be applied is flexible and can be configured in the modules settings.
+The Auto role module deals with applying roles to members when they join with an optional timeout. the roles that can be applied are flexible and can be configured in the modules settings.

 | Setting            | Description                                                                                                                                                                                                                                                                                                |
 |--------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|